-The new state laws, in addition to a change in terminology, removes several provisions and makes multiple modifications.
-The most substantial changes required by SB 1069 relate to off-street parking.
+The first required change is terminology.
+The RPMC refers to "second dwelling units" and state law standardizes the use of the term Accessory Dwelling Unit or ADU.
+In addition to a change in terminology, the new state law requires the removal of several provisions and makes multiple modifications.
+The most substantial changes required by the State laws relate to off-street parking.
 Currently, one off-street parking space is required per bedroom for an ADU.
-This continues to be the case under the proposed revisions, but off-street parking cannot be required for units meeting any of the following criteria:
+This continues to be the case under the proposed revisions, but off-street parking cannot be required for units contained within the existing space of a single family residence or accessory structure or meeting any of the following criteria:

-- · The unit is within one-half mile of public transit - The unit is within a designated historic district - The unit is entirely within the principal residence and results in no net increase in habitable floor area on the property - The unit is in an area where on-street permit parking is required, but such permits are not available to the tenant - The unit is within one block of a car-share vehicle
+- The unit is within one-half mile of public transit - The unit is within a designated historic district - The unit is entirely within the principal residence and results in no net increase in habitable floor area on the property - The unit is in an area where on-street permit parking is required, but such permits are not available to the tenant - The unit is within one block of a car-share vehicle

 For the most part, ADUs will continue to be subject to the same height, setback, and lot coverage requirements that apply to single-family homes in the same zoning district.
 The requirement that the unit is architecturally compatible with the principal residence also is carried forward.
-A significant change in the state law limits the ability of local agencies to collect water and sewer connection fees for new ADUs.
-The high cost of connection fees is a major obstacle to ADU construction, and this change is expected to lower costs of new ADUs significantly.
+A significant change in the state law limits the ability of local agencies to collect water and sewer connection fees for certain new ADUs.
+The high cost of connection fees is a major obstacle to ADU construction, and this change is expected to lower costs of many new ADUs significantly.
+Regular detached ADUs may still be charged a reasonable cost for water and sewer connection fees, to the extent that they impact existing infrastructure.
+However, new ADUs constructed within an already existing building envelope are exempted from providing separate connections or paying associated fees.

-Other notable changes are the removal on the limitation of one second dwelling unit per legal parcel, and the elimination of the requirement that the property owner maintain residence in the primary unit.
+Other notable changes are the removal on the limitation of one second dwelling unit per legal parcel, the increase in the allowable square footage of the ADU (attached ADUs shall not exceed 50 percent of the existing living area, with a maximum increase in floor area of 1,200 square feet; total area of floor-space for a detached ADU shall not exceed 1,200 square feet) and the elimination of the requirement that the property owner maintain residence in the primary unit.
 The existing RPMC ordinance requires that such units be set aside and deed restricted as affordable housing.
 Such a requirement is now inconsistent with state law.
 Some jurisdictions have instead created a voluntary incentive to have the accessory dwelling unit set aside as affordable housing.
-This proposal would allow applicants increased square footage for their accessory dwelling unit in exchange for a deed restriction restricting the use of the ADU to affordable housing for a set number of years.
+This could allow, for example, applicants increased square footage for their accessory dwelling unit in exchange for a deed restriction restricting the use of the ADU to affordable housing for a set number of years.
+At the direction of the Planning Commission this incentive is not currently proposed and instead all ADUs would be entitled to the maximum allowable square footage permitted under state law and as limited by the development standards in the RPMC.
+The Planning Commission has indicated that ADUs by their very nature are somewhat more affordable than a standard residential unit and they want to encourage their construction.
+Concerns were also expressed by the Planning Commission that a deed restriction would be burdensome to property owners as circumstances or ownership of the respective properties changed in the future.